-Adding to that, you’ll also have to deal with the reflections on the screen in daylight even if the brightness is full.
+Adding to that, you’ll also have to deal with the reflections on the screen in daylight, even if the brightness is full.
 All in all, the Honor 10 Lite has a decent display that could have been done better.

 Huawei Claims that the EMUI 9 is 25.8% faster and uses GPU Turbo for more optimized gaming.
 Moreover, a considerable focus remains on AI with Huawei HiVision in the camera that can detect similar things when pointing at an object.
 You can also translate different languages through HiVision.

-Granted that EMUI is still full of bloatware and comes up with unwanted suggestions and notification now and then, it doesn’t hinder the usability of the software.
+Granted that EMUI is still full of bloatware and comes up with unwanted suggestions and notification now, and then, it doesn’t hinder the usability of the software.

 The phone also performs average in benchmarks.
 Here are the benchmark scores from Antutu and Geekbench.

-As for performance, we did not experience any significant stutter to call it a lousy performer, however, occasional and negligible lags did happen in moderate usage individually when opening the apps for the first time.
+As for performance, we did not experience any significant stutter to call it a lousy performer; however, occasional and negligible lags did happen in moderate usage individually when opening the apps for the first time.
 When the apps were already opened in the background, we didn’t experience any inconvenience.

 On heavy usage, however, the phone exhibited quite the opposite behavior.
-Heavy games like the Asphalt 9 and Deer hunter took forever to load and that’s because the insignificant RAM has to cope with the bloatware as well as the heavy games.
+Heavy games like the Asphalt 9 and Deer hunter took forever to load, and that’s because the insignificant RAM has to cope with the bloatware as well as the heavy games.

-Another noticeable trait of the phone is its heating up while intense gaming.
+Another noticeable trait of the phone is its heating up during intense gaming.
 A few frame drops in the Asphalt 9 were also noticed.
 Another strange thing is that the notch optimization is weak on this phone.
 Although in Honor phones like the Honor Play or the Honor 10, we didn’t experience it, the notch seemed to cut out a part of the display content in some apps.

 The speaker quality is pretty loud on the phone.
-On maximum volume, you won’t get any hint of cracking or loss in quality and gets pretty loud but on the downside, it gets very sharp and shrilling.
+On maximum volume, you won’t get any hint of cracking or loss in quality and gets pretty loud, but on the downside, it gets very sharp and shrilling.

-On moderate usage, the battery took about 16% of battery in one hour whereas it’s worse in heavy usage.
+On moderate usage, the battery took about 16% of battery in one hour, whereas it’s worse in heavy usage.
 As the phone heats up, it starts to take up more battery.
 Heavy use drained 21% of battery in one hour.

 The camera interface is simple.
 You can swipe left and right to choose between different modes like Aperture, portrait, and photo, etc. You can also find extra tweaks and options in the More category.

-The HDR in bright light works fine and slightly tones the picture colors to bring out more dynamic range instead of overtreating the photo.
+The HDR in bright light works fine and slightly tones the picture colors to bring out a more dynamic range instead of overtreating the photo.
 Look at the clouds in the following pictures to understand the difference better.

 The phone, however, struggles to capture good pics in low light.
-A lot of noise creeps in low light and even turning the HDR one doesn’t help a lot.
+A lot of noise creeps in low light, and even turning the HDR one doesn’t help a lot.
 AI, however, manages to decrease the noise.

 AI also helps to maintain proper color contrast in a well-lit subject at night when Auto mode fails to do so and blows out the colors.

-While in some areas it performed well, overall the camera of the phone failed to impress us for many reasons.
+While in some areas it performed well, overall, the camera of the phone failed to impress us for many reasons.
 Poor lowlight performance, oversaturation of colors being the main reasons.

 Let’s come to the moment of truth.
 Honor 10, although being a hyped device, definitely does not justify its price well because of its poor performance thanks to the 3GB RAM, there are numerous offerings in this price range that come with a 4GB RAM.